marxin/texi2rst-generated/sphinx/gccint/match-and-simplify.rst

       building and simplifying GENERIC via fold_buildN and then gimplifying via force_gimple_operand

-To address these the project introduces a simple domain specific language to write expression simplifications from which code targeting GIMPLE and GENERIC is auto-generated.
+To address these the project introduces a simple domain-specific language to write expression simplifications from which code targeting GIMPLE and GENERIC is auto-generated.
 The GENERIC variant follows the fold_buildN API while for the GIMPLE variant and to address 2) new